Support at Home

 • The End-of-Life Pathway, with extra funding to support older people to stay at home in their last 3 months of life

-Support at Home is a new program that will start on 1 November 2025.
-It will replace the current Home Care Package program.
+Support at Home is a new program that started 1 November 2025.
+It replaced the Home Care Package program.

 You don’t need to do anything, and you will continue receiving services.
 If you already have a Home Care Package, you will automatically move to Support at Home.
 Your budget will stay the same as it is now.